 After 2014, the Gambling Act of 2005 was updated to include that remote gambling operators who act as a service provider to those living in the UK also had to have a license from the UK Gambling Commission.
 Failure to do so was, and is, a criminal offence from these service providers, where both the service provider and the player are unprotected if they use this service.
 It was up until this time that gambling providers could legally provide facilities for UK gamblers and could do so from outside of the UK without needing a license.
 But this all changed in 2014 when it was realised that the point of consumption needed to be addressed, monitored and secured.

 Gambling in the UK Today

-The latest Act to be put into place and change anything prior to its release is the 2015 Gambling Act which sees one major change.
+The latest gambling regulations related Act to be put into place and change anything prior to its release is the 2015 Gambling Act which sees one major change.
 This is the establishing of the UK Gambling Commission which is the independent non-departmental public body which was created and funded by the UK Department for Culture, Media and Sport.
 It is through this channel where every gambling representative in the UK is regulated and helped to attain particular standards to ensure that safe, healthy and fun play spaces are created for the gamers where both the gamers and the punters are protected in a generic, proper manner.
-Every different type of gambling is overseen by the UKGC, from UK casino slots, bingo and the lottery, to sports betting, general gaming and software related to gambling.
+Every different type of gambling is overseen by the UKGC, from new best online slots, bingo and the lottery, to sports betting, general gaming and software related to gambling.
 It even includes gambling services from remote, non-UK based locations which have not always been well monitored or protected.
 All but one type of gambling is looked after by the UKGC and that is the realm of speed betting which is the only gambling taken care of by the Financial Conduct Authority, unlike all others.

 The Whitelist of Gambling